All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can GLP-1 medications cure PCOS?

-No. There is currently no cure for PCOS.
-GLP-1 agonists can help manage the metabolic and hormonal aspects of the condition, but they do not eliminate the underlying predisposition.
+No. There's currently no cure for PCOS.
+GLP-1 agonists can help manage the metabolic and hormonal aspects of the condition, but they don't eliminate the underlying predisposition.
 Ongoing management, including nutrition, exercise, and medical monitoring, remains important.

 Do I need to change my diet while on GLP-1 therapy for PCOS?

 A balanced, nutrient-dense diet supports the best outcomes.
-Because GLP-1 medications reduce appetite significantly, it is important to prioritize protein and essential nutrients in smaller meals to maintain muscle mass and overall nutrition during weight loss.
+Because GLP-1 medications reduce appetite significantly, it's important to prioritize protein and important nutrients in smaller meals to maintain muscle mass and overall nutrition during weight loss.

 Take the Next Step